 - A 1960s Little Annie Fanny comic, satirizing the ideological conflict between MLK Jr.'s and Malcolm X's followers, ends with "Marvin X" and his followers donning surplus Nazi uniforms and "Marvin" shouting "We must build a superior race!
 Let the liquidations begin!"
 At this, the unnamed MLK Jr. stand-in, whom Marvin's ship had rescued from the ocean, swims off saying, "I think I'll take my chances with the sharks."

-- Strangely enough, Magneto is this, though he's white and Jewish and doesn't really care about black people (unless they also happen to be mutants).
+- Magneto is often read this way.
 Loooong ago in The '60s he was a generically evil villain who wanted to destroy humans because he believes mutants are superior, but by The '70s he'd been retooled with a more well-rounded characterization: when his past is revealed, we find he was a Holocaust survivor and believed that the growing hatred for mutants by humans would eventually mean a repeat, leading to a couple decades of leading to him going too far with his methods of "protecting" and "ensuring the future" of mutantkind.
-He and Professor X are compared to Malcom X and Martin Luther King , with oppression against mutants as a parallel to oppression of minorities.
+The reading of him as a parallel to Malcolm X is well-known enough that even academic papers have referenced it, such as here.

 - The Spike in X-Force is a stereotypical militant Angry Black Man who accuses everyone of race at every opportunity for purely careerist and publicity reasons.

-- Snowball the bunny from The Secret Life of Pets is the animal equivalent of this, militantly devoted to overthrowing humans throughout most of the movie.
+- The Secret Life of Pets plays this trope for laughs by portraying Snowball the (white, ironically enough) bunny as the animal equivalent of this, militantly devoted to overthrowing humans throughout most of the movie.
 Bonus points for being voiced by African American actor Kevin Hart.

 - Willie Stevens from Hangin' with the Homeboys.